 You may be concerned about the way your varicose veins look.
 But whether they are purple, swollen or lumpy, one thing is for certain: they could be affecting your circulation and causing your body harm.
+If you have been thinking about treatment, here are 5 mistakes to avoid when treating your veins.

 Despite your veins making you feel self-conscious, the important thing is that you treat varicose veins correctly.
 Treatment may reduce or eradicate any future associated health issues, and likely reduce the number of treatments needed in future.
 Treating your veins is important, and not only for aesthetic reasons.
 In doing so, you can also reduce the chance of potentially suffering from long-term swelling, pigmentation, and aching.
-To treat your veins correctly, you need to avoid the following mistakes:

 Mistake 1: Passing Off Varicose Veins as Being “Common”